The City of Kingston holds regular citizenship ceremonies to welcome new Australian citizens on behalf of the Department of Home Affairs.

 You will become an Australian citizen after you make the pledge.

-Where are citizenship ceremonies held?
+Where and when are citizenship ceremonies held?

 Instructions for your ceremony